moth-quantum/quantum-audio/README.md

 ### Contributing
 Contributions to Quantum Audio are welcome!
 This package is designed to be a versatile tool for both research and artistic exploration.

 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

-- **Code Contributions:** Add new features, fix bugs, or improve existing code.
+- **Code Contributions:** Add new features, fix bugs, or improve existing functionality and code.
 - **Documentation:** Enhance the README, tutorials, or other project documentation.
 - **Educational Use:** If you’re using this project for learning, teaching or research, we’d love to hear about your experiences and suggestions.
 - **Feedback and Ideas:** Share your thoughts, feature requests, or suggest improvements by opening an issue.